willdurand/BazingaJsTranslationBundle/Resources/doc/index.md

 The `--format` option allows you to specify which formats must be included in the output.
 If you only need JSON files in your project you can do `--format=json`.

+The `--pattern` option allows you to specify the url pattern that will be generated when generating the file with the routes (E.g: /translations/{domain}.{_format}).
+There is no dependency with the router component.

 The `--merge-domains` option when set will generate only one file per locale with all the domains in it.
 For cases where you prefer to load all language strings at once.